 Soft ionization and CID techniques can generate spectra whose appearance depends on the experimental conditions and sample preparation.
-To manage and search diverse product spectra with an identical precursor ion for a single chemical entity, the mzCloud uses spectral trees that can contain nodes with several node items.
-The node item stands for any product or calculated spectrum of an identical precursor m/z value or m/z range (node spectra), or for a chromatogram.
+To manage and search diverse product spectra with an identical precursor ion for a single chemical entity, mzCloud assembles data into spectral trees Each node collects all spectrum of an identical precursor m/z value acquired at different conditions.

 The spectral node strategy strengthens the robustness of all the mathematical processing methods and, compared to simple spectra averaging, does not distort the highly nonlinear peak ratio progress.

-You can easily access node spectra from a library by selecting node items by clicking the edge of the spectral or chromatographic node item, or by browsing in the box displayed below the tree.
+You can easily access node spectra from a library by clicking the edge of the spectra, or by browsing in the box displayed below the tree.

 mzCloud is the first public spectral database that offers the Precursor Ion Fingerprinting (PIF) technique.
 This innovative approach identifies substructural information through the comparison of product ion spectra of structurally related compounds.
 Structural information is derived by utilizing previously characterized ion structures stored in mzCloud and matching them with unknown product ion spectra.
 PIF is a very powerful technique that heavily depends upon spectra of precursor ions of various chemical classes acquired under various experimental conditions.
 The more ion fingerprints present in the library, the more substructures can be identified from unknown spectra.

-Since it is impossible for a single or a few research groups to acquire the substructural fingerprints represented as spectral trees that would cover a significant portion of biologically, environmentally or toxicologically relevant structural space, contributors from various metabolomics, natural compound, forensic or industrial fields are welcome to contribute to the mzCloud database.
+If you would like to learn more about PIF, please refer to the following resources:To empower this approach, it is important to acquire the substructural fingerprints represented as spectral treesthat cover a significant portion of biologically, environmentally or toxicologically relevant structural space, contributors from various metabolomics, natural compound, forensic or industrial fields are welcome others to contribute to the mzCloud database.

 Annotations not only allow a better understanding of the fragmentation processes which led to a particular peak, but they also provide a useful tool for the identification of unknowns.